-GWA is committed to promoting diversity through the implementation of targeted employment policies and initiatives to achieve a diverse workforce.
-The Board understands the significant benefits that arise from increasing the pool of diverse employees from which the Group can draw highly talented employees and the different perspectives that can be brought to the organisation from a diverse workforce.
+GWA is committed to promoting diversity and inclusion through the implementation of targeted employment policies and initiatives to achieve a diverse workforce.
+The Board understands that significant benefits arise from increasing the pool of diverse talent across the business.

 In 2012, the Board established a number of measurable objectives to promote and encourage increased diversity and in particular, to improve the representation of females within the workforce.
-The measurable objectives are assessed annually and are reported below.
+The measurable objectives are assessed annually and are reported in the Corporate Governance Statement which is available on the Group's website.

-These objectives and supporting actions are:
+The objectives and supporting actions are: